 - Make decisions on behalf of someone who lost their mental capacity

 - Determine who will take care of your children

-Benefits of Different Types of Power of Attorney Agreements
+Benefits of Different Types of Power of Attorneys Agreements

 A healthcare power of attorney gives an individual the authority to make medical decisions for you in the event you cannot do so yourself.
 This could be because you are mentally incapable of doing so or are unable to communicate with medical staff.
 This power of attorney covers medical preferences, end of life care, and whether you would like to be resuscitated in the event you stop breathing.
 Once you regain the ability to make and communicate on your own, you will be able to make decisions for yourself again.